great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_get_one_or_more_batches_of_data_from_a_configured_datasource.md

 ---
-title: How to get a Batch of data from a configured Datasource
+title: How to get one or more Batches of data from a configured Datasource
 ---
 import Prerequisites from '../connecting_to_your_data/components/prerequisites.jsx' import TechnicalTag from '@site/docs/term_tags/_tag.mdx';